 - Studio and Room request forms can be found on FS Greenlight at the bottom of the page under the Services section.
 A Studio or Room request MUST BE made at least two business days in advance or NO reservation will be made.
 All requests will require an agreement to be signed digitally with your request.
-Room reservations are not available this semester.
-You may reserve a computer lab station during Fall 2020 using this Reservation Form.

 - All common areas at CFS are designed to act as film sets.
 This includes the Lobby, the Bungalow & the Library.
 These common areas and most other rooms are available to students for shoots, casting, rehearsals, and production meetings.
 You must make room reservations in advance.
 If you do not show for your Studio/Room reservation, you may lose future reservation privileges.
 You must have the reserved room cleaned up and ready for the next class/shoot by the agreed return time.
 Failure to comply will result in a fine of $25/hour of cleanup required plus damages incurred with a minimum fine of $25 for any infraction.
-Filming may not take place in the CFS building this semester.

 - You are NOT allowed to move any furniture or items from CFS spaces without prior approval from Jim Tharp or Jordan Meyersieck.
 This includes all items from the lobby, library, café and all rooms in the Lowry and Centretech campuses.
 Failure to comply will result in a $50 fine plus any damage resulting from moving items.

 - It is highly encouraged that you record and save before/after photos of any space you reserve in case there are any discrepancies or issues.
 You must document and immediately notify Aaron, Jim, Jordan and Brian through email if the space you have reserved is damaged or unclean prior to your reservation.